makamys/Satchels/README.md

 # Incompatibilities

 * [Aether Legacy](https://www.curseforge.com/minecraft/mc-mods/the-aether): accessories button doesn't show up in inventory.
-[This is a bug on their side.](https://github.com/gildedgames/aether-issues/issues/742) Until it's fixed, use the keybind to open the accessories GUI.
+[This is a bug on their side.](https://github.com/gildedgames/aether-issues/issues/742) Until it's fixed, use the keybind to open the equipment GUI.

 # License